 - Backup blog

 It seems like a lot, but you usually won’t have to complete all of these tasks in a single day.

 When you find your own business groove and you will learn what needs to be done each day, each week, each month.
 Planning and scheduling your work is also a great way to save time and stay focused.

-I don’t create graphics for blogs and social media every day – maybe every 3-4 days.
+I don’t create graphics every day – maybe every 3-4 days.
 You need to create visuals for your blog, social media, and Pinterest if you want to stand out and make money blogging.

 When your blog stands out more than your competitor, you get a lot of readers then more authority.
 From then you get more potential clients and can actually drive more income.

 If you love taking photos then you can use your own photos and edit them to make it great, or you can invest in stock photos.
 Why purchase stock photos?
 I know people like free things because I do.

 But, the biggest advantage of purchasing stock photos is you can use it on multiple promotional campaigns, designs, and digital media, cheap and fast to use, and do not have to find photographers to create the exact image you need.

 Luckily, Ivorymix has over 5000+ styled stock photo images currently in the membership, and each month they add 100’s more, so there are always photos you can use to make your blog stand out!
 If you’re not familiar with Ivory Mix, it’s a stock photo website geared towards female business owners.